sangupta/sangupta.github.io/_posts/2015-07-10-jetty-spring-jersey-integration.md

 			return;
 		}

-		// mode code omitted for brevity
+		// more code omitted for brevity
 	}
 ```